david-j-lee/spotlight-game/README.md

 A game for people that stare at Windows Spotlight images too much.
-Created in Electron and React.
+Created with React.

 ## Get Started